Swiss German: History

-The High German consonant shift happened between the 4th and 9th centuries south of the Benrath line, separating High German from Low German, where high refers to the geographically higher regions of the German-speaking area of those days (combining Upper German and Central German varieties - also referring to their geographical locations).
-North of the Benrath line up to the North Sea, this consonant shift did not happen.
+The High German consonant shift occurred between the 4th and 9th centuries south of the Benrath line, separating High German from Low German (where high refers to areas of greater altitude).
+It combines Upper German and Central German varieties - also referring to their geographical locations.

-The Walser migration, which took place between the 12th and 13th centuries, spread upper Wallis varieties towards the east and south, into Grisons and even further to western Austria and northern Italy.
-Informally, a distinction is made between the German-speaking people living in the canton of Valais, the Walliser, and the migrated ones, the Walsers (to be found mainly in Graubünden, Vorarlberg in Western Austria, Ticino in South Switzerland, south of the Monte Rosa mountain chain in Italy (e.g. in Issime in the Aosta valley), Tirol in North Italy, and Allgäu in Bavaria).
+The Walser migration, which took place in the 12th and 13th centuries, spread varieties from upper Valais to the east and south, into Grisons and to modern western Austria and northern Italy.
+Informally, a distinction is made between the German-speaking people living in Valais, the Walliser, and those who have migrated, the Walsers.
+The latter can mainly be found in Grisons and Ticino in Switzerland, Vorarlberg in Austria, south of the Monte Rosa mountain chain in Italy (e.g. in Issime in Valle d'Aosta), South Tyrol in northern Italy, and the Allgäu in Bavaria).

-Generally, the Walser communities were situated on higher alpine regions, so were able to stay independent of the reigning forces of those days, who did not or were not able to follow and monitor them all the time necessary at these hostile and hard to survive areas.
-So, the Walser were pioneers of the liberalization from serfdom and feudalism.
-And, Walser villages are easily distinguishable from Grisonian ones, since Walser houses are made of wood instead of stone.
+Generally, the Walser communities were situated on higher alpine regions, so were able to stay independent of the ruling forces of those days, who did not or were not able to oversee them all the time in these hostile environments.
+Hence the Walsers were pioneers of the liberation from serfdom and feudalism.
+In addition, Walser villages are easily distinguishable from Grisonian ones, as Walser houses are made of wood rather than stone.

 Phonology

 Consonants

-Like all other Southern German dialects, Swiss German dialects have no voiced obstruents.
-However, they have an opposition of consonant pairs such as [t] and [d] or [p] and [b].
-Traditionally, that distinction is said to be a distinction of fortis and lenis, but it has been claimed to be a distinction of quantity.
+Like most other Southern German dialects, Swiss German dialects have no voiced obstruents.
+The voiceless lenis obstruents are often marked with the IPA diacritic for voicelessness as /b̥ d̥ ɡ̊ v̥ z̥ ɣ̊ ʒ̊/.
+Swiss German /p, t, k/ are not aspirated.
+Nonetheless, there is an opposition of consonant pairs such as [t] and [d] or [p] and [b].
+Traditionally, it has been described as a distinction of fortis and lenis in the original sense, that is, distinguished by articulatory strength or tenseness.
+Alternatively, it has been claimed to be a distinction of quantity.

+Aspirated [pʰ, tʰ, kʰ] have secondarily developed by combinations of prefixes with word-initial /h/ or by borrowings from other languages (mainly Standard German): /ˈphaltə/ 'keep' (standard German behalten [bəˈhaltn̩]); /ˈtheː/ 'tea' (standard German Tee [ˈtʰeː]); /ˈkhalt/ 'salary' (standard German Gehalt [ɡəˈhalt]).
+In the dialects of Basel and Chur, aspirated /kʰ/ is also present in native words, corresponding to the affricate /kx/ of the other dialects, which does not occur in Basel or Chur.

 Swiss German keeps the fortis–lenis opposition at the end of words.
 There can be minimal pairs such as graad [ɡ̊raːd̥] 'straight' and Graat [ɡ̊raːt] 'arête' or bis [b̥ɪz̥] 'be (imp.)' and Biss [b̥ɪs] 'bite'.
 That distinguishes Swiss German and Swiss Standard German from German Standard German, which neutralizes the fortis–lenis opposition at the ends of words.
 The phenomenon is usually called final-obstruent devoicing even though, in the case of German, phonetic voice may not be involved.